joshua-mo-143/joshmo.ooo/content/blog/2025-05-24-exploring-and-recreating-axum.md

 - Create an extension layer of type `T: Clone`.
 Implement `FromRequest<S>` and `FromRequestParts<S>` for it.
 - Call `request.extensions_mut()` and insert the type in, then call the service as usual with the request that has had the extension data added.

+Firstly, we'll create the layer type (so we can add it into our router):
 ```rust

 struct Extension<T>(pub T);